 - Requires that products be tested in a laboratory with a certificate of accreditation (ISO/IEC 17025:2017).

 According to MCR Safety, a level three classification means a glove offers the most protection, while a level one classification means a glove offers the least.
 During testing, a 2.5 kg mass is dropped onto each glove, focusing on the knuckles and fingers separately.
 Witness this testing in this video from MCR Safety:

 Ultimately, this standard will result in better overall hand impact protection while maintaining high glove performance.

-This blog post was drafted in partnership with MCR Safety.
-Check out MCR Safety’s original article, “Everything You Need to Know About The New ANSI ISEA 138 Impact Protection Standard.”
+This blog post was drafted from MCR Safety‘s original article, “Everything You Need to Know About The New ANSI ISEA 138 Impact Protection Standard.”